suzukiplan/vgsx/README.md

 - The [makeprj command](./tools/makeprj/makeprj) is a simple shell script.
 - The project path must specify a directory that does not exist.
+- The project name specified in `name` is only used for the header output in README.md, so it can be changed later.
+- You can rename or move the project's root directory later without any issues.

 ## makerom